plausible/website/_posts/2020-05-27-marko-uku-on-the-changelog-podcast.md

 We go through the backstory of the project, why it’s [open source](https://plausible.io/open-source-website-analytics), the details behind a few viral blog posts Marko shared to bring in a ton of new interest to the project, [why privacy matters in web analytics](https://plausible.io/data-policy), how we prioritize building new features, the technical details behind Plausible Analytics, and our thoughts on a server-side option.

 You can listen to the full show below and read an edited and shortened transcript too.
-Here's the [full transcript](https://github.com/thechangelog/transcripts/blob/master/podcast/the-changelog-396.md) and you can also listen to this episode on the [Changelog website](https://changelog.com/podcast/396).
+Here's the [full transcript](https://github.com/thechangelog/transcripts/blob/master/podcast/the-changelog-396.md) and you can also listen to the episode on the [Changelog website](https://changelog.com/podcast/396).

 <br />

-<audio data-theme="night" data-src="https://changelog.com/podcast/396/embed" src="https://cdn.changelog.com/uploads/podcast/396/the-changelog-396.mp3" preload="none" class="changelog-episode" controls></audio><p><a href="https://changelog.com/podcast/396">The Changelog 396: De-Google-ing your website analytics</a> – Listen on <a href="https://changelog.com/">Changelog.com</a></p><script async src="//cdn.changelog.com/embed.js"></script>
+<audio data-theme="night" data-src="https://changelog.com/podcast/396/embed" src="https://cdn.changelog.com/uploads/podcast/396/the-changelog-396.mp3" preload="none" class="changelog-episode" controls></audio><script async src="//cdn.changelog.com/embed.js"></script>

 ## About Google Analytics